 Hepatitis E occasionally causes epidemics, which are often linked to water contaminated by stool.
 Epidemics have occurred only in China, India, Mexico, Peru, Russia, Pakistan, and central and northern Africa, not in the United States or Western Europe.
-In developed countries, most cases occur in travelers returning home from a country where sanitation is poor and access to safe water is limited.
+In countries with effective, routine sanitation methods, most cases occur in travelers returning home from a country where sanitation is poor and access to safe water is limited.

 Symptoms of Hepatitis E

 People with hepatitis E have typical symptoms of acute hepatitis.
 These symptoms include

 Jaundice develops because the damaged liver cannot remove bilirubin from the blood as it normally does.
 Bilirubin then builds up in the blood and is deposited in the skin, causing itchiness.
 Bilirubin is a yellow pigment produced as a waste product during the normal breakdown of red blood cells.